• Skip to primary navigation

 Sweet Potato Brownies

-I normally make the sweet potatoes in my Instant Pot but you could bake them in the oven.
-They need to be soft.
-You can mash them with a fork but you may notice some tiny orange bits.
-If you blend them in a blender or food processor until they are creamy, you won’t see them at all.
+Once they are soft, you can mash them with a fork, but you may notice some tiny orange bits in your brownies.
+If you blend them in a blender or food processor until they are creamy, you won’t see the sweet potatoes at all in your final treat.

 We always use Enjoy Life Foods Chocolate Chips.
 Either the mini chips, semi sweet chips or chocolate chunks all work equally well.

-Plant-Based Brownies (Gluten-free)
+Plant-Based Brownies Recipe

 Ingredients